isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005094 - 0072</div>
 </div>
 Constructed in 1856, Johnston’s Pier was where most visitors first set foot on Singapore in her early days.
-Made of iron and wood, the pier had a 40-feet-wide platform which extended from shore into the sea.
+Made of iron and wood, the pier had a 40-foot-wide platform that extended from shore into the sea.
 A red lamp used to hang at the end of the pier to warn ships as they entered the harbour, giving the pier its local name, ‘the red lamp’.
-It was demolished in 1935, replaced by nearby Clifford Pier which opened on 1933 to handle the increase in shipping traffic.
+It was demolished in 1935, replaced by nearby Clifford Pier, which opened on 1933 to handle the increase in shipping traffic.
 <p></p>
 <p></p>
 <hr>